 - You decline pre-paid gas and refill the tank when you return the car.
 Use GasBuddy to find the cheapest station closest to the rental car location before returning the car.
 (Get a receipt in case the rental car company tries to charge you later.)
 The giant caveat with this option is that if you forget to refill the tank, they will charge you a huge per-gallon fee.
 Rental companies often charge up to three times the local price for every gallon needed to fill the returned rental.
 It's imperative that you don't forget to refill the tank.
 Set a reminder on your phone, put a sign on your dashboard, whatever it takes.

 Rental car companies keep careful track of any damages to their fleet, but sometimes hard-to-see damages don't get reported immediately.
 If you sign an agreement upon pickup saying that that the car didn't have damage, you can be held responsible if the damage is discovered later when you return the car.
 There are countless horror stories of renters who get saddled with huge damage bills and claims on their primary insurance with little recourse.

 To avoid this, take the time to carefully inspect the vehicle before you sign the paperwork.
-Even if there isn't paperwork to sign, it's your job to inspect the car and alert the agent to any damage.
+Even if there isn't paperwork to sign, it's your responsibility to inspect the car and alert the agent to any damage.
 We suggest taking 360-degree photos of the car or using a free app like Record360 to document the condition of the car when you pick it up.
 Don't forget to bend down and get anything that might not be at eye level, and pay attention to the tires.
 Repeat this process when you return the car so that you have a record that no damage occurred on your watch.
 Save your images or video for a few months after the rental to make sure you're in the clear.

 Why Car Rental Insurance is a Ripoff